efrecon/dew/README.md

-double-dash `--` to mark the end of the options, followed by the name of a Docker image (or the name of a tailored environment found under the configuration path), followed by arguments that will be passed to the Docker comainter at its creation (the `COMMAND` from a Dockerfile).
+double-dash `--` to mark the end of the options, followed by the name of a Docker image (or the name of a tailored environment found under the configuration path), followed by arguments that will be passed to the Docker container at its creation (the `COMMAND` from a Dockerfile).
 Pass the option `--help` to get a list of known options.

 ## Environment Variables